Xhether/Xhether/README.md

     🧑🏽‍💻 Seeking to create applications that people want and need to use
   </li>
   <li>
-    ⌨️ Check out my portfolio [] to learn more about me!
+    ⌨️ Check out my portfolio [charlesliggins.me] to learn more about me!
   </li>
 </ul>